Skip to main content

 Expansion to Inpatient Areas Underway

 The next phase of work includes developing resources to expand assessments to the inpatient areas of UNC Medical Center.
-An Inpatient Guide to Penicillin Allergy Assessments is now available.
-The project lead, Renae Boerneke, offered a pharmacist learning session in March 2023 which offers additional details.
+An Inpatient Guide to Penicillin Allergy Assessments describes the protocol in detail.
+The March 2023 pharmacist learning session offers additional details.

 Outpatient Tool Kit

 These allergies can be evaluated by a trained pharmacist or physician.
-The outpatient tool kit below has been created to educate patients and their caregivers and to train healthcare providers on how to proactively assess penicillin allergies.
+The outpatient tool kit below has been created to educate patients and their caregivers and to train healthcare providers on how to assess penicillin allergies proactively.
 Removing the allergy from medical records of patients who are not truly allergic to penicillins is an important stewardship tool that decreases unnecessary use of broad-spectrum antibiotics.

 The tool kit includes: